Okipa/laravel-medialibrary-ext/README.md

 ### Validation rules

-Declaring your media validation rules :
+Declaring your media validation rules:

 ```php
 // in your user storing form request for example